Welcome, New Students!

 - Learn How to Use Devices on SU Networks - Students bring a lot of device types to campus including their computers, smart phones, internet connect TVs, and even printers.
 Be sure you know how to use your devices on the SU network.

-What To Do When You Arrive On Campus
+What To Do When You Arrive If You Are Living On Campus

-- Locate IT’S Connected Publications – When you check into your residence hall you’ll receive a colorful publication that assists with getting connected to SU networks, the Internet, cable TV and a wide array of computing and IT services at SU.
+- Review ITS Publications - ITS will be sending additional information about your resources prior to your arrival via email.
+This email will provide additional information to assists with getting connected to SU networks, the Internet, cable TV and a wide array of computing and IT services at SU.